 - Policy LU 3.1 Housing Diversity.
 Promote safe, attractive, and walkable residential neighborhoods with diverse types and sizes of homes for individuals, families, and households of all income levels. - Policy LU 3.2 Commercial Development.
 Encourage development that builds on the strengths and unique qualities of existing neighborhoods and provides appropriate transition in terms of intensity of use, height, bulk, and design.
-Require commercial development adjacent to residential areas to appropriately address circulation, traffic, truck loading, trash/recycling, noise, visual impacts, public safety, hazardous materials storage, fire safety, air pollutant emissions, and odors in a way that minimizes impacts on neighboring uses. - Policy LU 3.3 Neighborhood Commercial Preservation.
-Encourage the preservation of local-serving commercial retail and service uses in neighborhood shopping districts. - Policy LU 3.4 Convenience Retail.
-Encourage and preserve convenience stores and neighborhood retail uses adjacent to residential neighborhoods, including as part of new mixed-use development. - Policy LU 3.5 Support Service Uses.
-Encourage businesses that provide a variety of services, such as restaurants, daycare facilities, medical clinics, gyms, pharmacies, and grocery stores in locations that serve residential neighborhoods and commercial/office uses.
-Prioritize the development of these services in equity priority communities in the city. - Policy LU 3.6 Hotels.
-Encourage development of hotels in commercial areas and allow small hotels in mixed-use districts where they are consistent with the density of adjacent uses. - Policy LU 3.7 Visitor Economy.
-Collaborate with other Peninsula cities and the San Mateo County/Silicon Valley Convention and Visitors Bureau to support the continued development of the visitor economy of both the city and the region, including lodging, entertainment, recreation, retail, and local events; encourage uses that attract visitors.
+Require commercial development adjacent to residential areas to appropriately address circulation, traffic, truck loading, trash/recycling, noise, visual impacts, public safety, hazardous materials storage, fire safety, air pollutant emissions, and odors in a way that minimizes impacts on neighboring uses. - Policy LU 3.3 Neighborhood Commercial and Service Uses.
+Encourage the preservation of local-serving commercial retail and service uses in neighborhood shopping districts and adjacent to residential neighborhoods, including as part of new mixed-use development. - Policy LU 3.4 Neighborhood Commercial Preservation.
+Support neighborhood serving shopping area vibrancy and maintain commercial concentrations by encouraging new development to retain existing ground floor retail and commercial uses, to continue to meet the needs of the surrounding neighborhoods.

+- Policy LU 3.5 - Support Service Uses.
+Encourage businesses that provide a variety of services, such as restaurants, child care facilities, medical clinics, gyms, pharmacies, hardware stores, and grocery stores in locations that serve residential neighborhoods and commercial/office uses.
+Prioritize the development of these services in equity priority communities in the city. - Policy LU 3.6 Service Commercial/Light Industrial.
+Retain service commercial and light industrial uses in San Mateo to support local businesses and to meet the needs of residents locally.
+Preserve properties that are zoned for service commercial uses and discourage uses that are allowed elsewhere in the city from locating in service commercial and light industrial areas. - Policy LU 3.7 Hotels.
+Recognizing the importance of transient occupancy tax revenue to the City's budget, encourage development of hotels in commercial areas and allow small hotels in mixed-use districts where they are consistent with the density of adjacent uses. - Policy LU 3.8 Visitor Economy.
+Collaborate with other Peninsula cities and the San Mateo County/ Silicon Valley Convention and Visitors Bureau to support the continued development of the visitor economy of both the city and the region, including lodging, entertainment, cultural, recreation, retail, and local events; encourage uses that attract visitors.
 Incentivize through fee reduction and visitor perks, sustainable modes of travel to and from the city to reduce both the use of air travel and gas-powered vehicles.

-Policy LU 3.8 Workplaces.
+Workplaces.
 Develop office buildings and business parks to facilitate transit, pedestrian, and bicycle commutes.
 Provide compact development, mixed uses, and connectivity to transit to reduce vehicle miles traveled (VMT).